Where to Buy Sweet Potato Balls in Singapore (2026 Guide)

 The most convenient way to buy sweet potato balls in Singapore is online delivery.
 Several home-based food businesses now offer frozen sweet potato balls shipped island-wide.

-Ah Ma Kitchen makes handmade taro sweet potato balls in Hougang.
+Ah Ma QQ Bowl makes handmade taro sweet potato balls in Hougang.
 Every ball is shaped by hand using a family recipe passed down through three generations.
 The sweet potato balls are naturally gluten-free, dairy-free, and contain no preservatives.

 What you get: Frozen sweet potato balls with green bean soup — vacuum-sealed for freshness.
 You heat the soup, drop in the frozen balls, and serve in under 10 minutes.